BhanuTheSun/PythonPrograms/README.md

 # PythonPrograms
-This Repo Has all the Python Programs i created for practice
+This Repo Has all the Python Programs I created for practice